seL4/camkes-vm-examples/README.md

 - *Ethernet Driver, UDPSever, Echo, Firewall:* A passthrough ethernet configuration demo.
 The guest VM is configured to use the Ethernet driver component through a virtio configuration.
 - *Passthrough hardware storage (SATA/USB)*: A hardware configuration to boot the CentOS installation.

+### zmq_samples

+The `zmq_samples` application demonstrates messaging between VMs using the ZeroMQ messaging library.
+See the README.md in its folder for more information.